Rahal team penalized after Indy 500 photo shoot causes crash

 Talk still centers on the changing of the guard in IndyCar, which has had three first-time winners in five races leading into the May 30 Indy 500.
 Four of IndyCar’s winners this year are aged 24 or younger, among them Thursday after practice Herta, Pato O’Ward and Rinus Veekay, the 20—year-old winner on Indy’s road course last weekend.

-The trio was considered among the top stories at the speedway Thursday and their youth and fearlessness was refreshing.
+The trio was considering among the top stories at the speedway Thursday and their youth and fearlessness was as refreshing.
 None had been involved in any sort of commemorative photo shoot like Penske accomplished and Rahal tried, but the idea seemed rad.

 “It looks cool,” O’Ward admitted.
 “I think they got the idea, the first day when everybody went out, I think the Penske guys did it.
 It looked pretty cool.”